3-star brokerage rating

 $10,000 and above $51.00 + 0.70% of principal

-Bond trades include markups and markdowns, while mutual fund trades may incur transaction fees of up to $50 each.
+Bond trades include markups or markdowns in their prices.
+Mutual fund trades may incur transaction fees up to $50 per trade.

-Although Truist Trade is generally a cost-effective option, it has an annual account fee of $60.
-This fee can be waived if household assets total $250,000 or more.
-Additionally, accounts that log in to the Wealthscape Investor or Investment Portfolio platform during the previous calendar year are exempt from the fee.
+Though Truist Trade is generally an affordable brokerage, it does charge an annual fee of $60 for account maintenance.
+This fee can be avoided if you maintain $250,000 in household assets or if you use the Wealthscape Investor or Investment Portfolio platform in the previous calendar year.

 Truist Trade Review